 Genetic Testing To Guide Therapy

 Uncontrolled cancer cell growth results from misbehaving genes.
-An intriguing approach to cancer therapy is to specifically identify the mutated genes.
-After identification, in some cases a treatment to counteract the damaging effects of that gene may have been developed for the treatment of some other type of cancer besides prostate cancer.
+An intriguing approach to cancer therapy is to identify mutated genes which can then be targeted with specific therapies.
+In some cases, a treatment to counteract the damaging effects of that gene may have been developed for the treatment of some other type of cancer besides prostate cancer.

 ABOUT THE AUTHOR